Texas Railroad History - Tower 18 (Joint Track) and Tower 60 (North Fort Worth)

 "TEXRail to DFW Airport from the T&P station in downtown Fort Worth began operations in January, 2019.
 Construction probably started in 2017 so that's when the bridge over Tower 18 went in.
 TEXRail is completely separated from the railroad network from north of Tower 18 to the former 6th Street Jct. in Fort Worth, with the exception of one crossover at the north (east) end of Hodge Yard to enable equipment to get to and from the TEXRail maintenance base."

-Above: Facing east-northeast along the former Cotton Belt right-of-way, this February 2019 Google Street View shows the Tower 18 crossing site.
+Above: Facing east-northeast along the former Cotton Belt tracks, this February 2019 Google Street View shows the Tower 18 crossing site.
 The former Joint Track, now a UP main line, crosses in the foreground, and UP's 2004 connector track in the northwest quadrant is visible at far left.
-Overhead, the TEXRail bridge provides grade separation for commuter rail trains to/from DFW airport.
+The UP equipment cabinet at right is labeled with a Control Point number and "FWWR Jct."
+Overhead, the TEXRail bridge provides grade separation for commuter rail trains to / from DFW airport.
 The freight rails and the commuter rails join into a single ground-level track just over a mile distant, but they periodically separate at commuter stations as the line proceeds to DFW Airport.

 Below